Malawi, Mexico, Oath of Allegiance

 When reading Crisis of Conscience by Raymond Franz, chapter 6 titled “Double Standards” disturbed me more than any other.
 Here was explained how a Watchtower doctrinal principle that lead to the torture and death of 1000’s of Malawian Witnesses was excused for those in Mexico.
 Malawian Witnesses suffered unspeakable atrocities due to following the Watchtower’s illogical policy forbidding them to hold a political card in a one party state.
 During the same period, Witnesses in Mexico were permitted to bribe officials for a Cartilla card in order to escape military service.

-This article outlines this blight on Watchtower history.
+This article outlines this blight on Watchtower history, along with hypocritical stances regarding the Oath of Allegiance and displaying the National Flag in Chile.
 It is one of the most distressing aspects of Watchtower leadership and has led many Witnesses to re-evaluate the wisdom of ascribing spirit direction to the Governing Body and following them without question.

 The following Watchtower articles discuss the torture that occurred in Malawi.